robotology/yarp/src/devices/usbCamera/README.md

 4. `name`, local Yarp port number --> /grabber
 5. `framerate`, FPS to be used --> no more used for UltraPython put to 1
 6. `d`, device name --> /dev/media0
-7. `subsampling`, enable the subsamping mode.
+7. `subsampling`, enable the subsampling mode.
 If not specified
 8. `period` YARP read period in msec.
 It is equivalent to 1/FPS.
-Note that for UltraPython, it replaces `framerate` param.
+Note that for UltraPython, it replaces the `framerate` param.
 9. `capabilities` --> COLOR
 10. `twoCameras` --> false

 ## 1.5. yarpdev new parameters for UltraPython

 1. `camModel python`, is the camModel to be used.
-2. `subsampling`, enable the subsamping mode.
+2. `subsampling`, enable the subsampling mode.
 If not specified the subsampling mode is **working mode**.
 3. `honorfps` --> true if fps must be constant. off.
 This is the

 ## 1.6. yarpdev removed parameters for UltraPython